Tallaneeraj/Portfolio/README.md

 ### Learning Journey

-As I progress on my data science journey, I am dedicated to continuously learning and adapting to new technologies.
+As I progress, I am dedicated to continuously learning and adapting to new technologies.
 The projects in this portfolio reflect not only my current skill set but also my commitment to exploring and mastering emerging tools and techniques in the field.

 ## Project Folders